 Zoo Knoxville has cut the ribbon on their newest development, Tiger Forest.
 It’s a multi-acre habitat and breeding facility for critically-endangered Malayan tigers and white-naped cranes.
 You come face to face with these rare creatures thanks to large glass viewing areas that give a peek into the tigers’ swimming hole and roaming areas.
 Visitors can also see tiger behavior training sessions every day.

-The soon-to-be-opened Tannery Knobs Bike Park in Johnson City connects outdoor lovers to more than 40 acres of heavily-wooded terrain with the city’s shops, breweries and restaurants just a short bike ride away.
+Tannery Knobs Bike Park in Johnson City connects outdoor lovers to more than 40 acres of heavily-wooded terrain with the city’s shops, breweries and restaurants just a short bike ride away.
 Get a thrill of off-road adventures at this skills park designed for all ages.
 Mountain views, more than 300 ridgeline overlooks of Johnson City and riding distance from the city make this Park a must-visit.

 Nashville’s newest cultural hub, Plaza Mariachi Music City is like stepping in a different world with beautiful decorations and features, shops galore, a supermarket, delicious coffee and baked goods.
 Only 10 minutes from downtown Nashville, Plaza Mariachi blends Latin culture into the food, fashion and music.
 Endless entertainment is offered from fire breathers to dancers and singers practically every night.

-The highly-anticipated Tennessee State Museum’s newest building will open in late 2018.
+The highly-anticipated Tennessee State Museum’s newest building will open Oct.
+4, 2018.
 The 137,000 square feet of space will be located near Nashville’s Bicentennial Mall.
 The museum is described as a “living museum,” ever-changing its exhibits and themes.
 Art, music and stories will be told through videos, touchscreens and state-of-the-art interactive exhibitions.
 The “Tennessee Time Tunnel” marries content-rich artifacts and stories with multimedia for a more robust experience.

 Casey Jones Village, known for its historic preservation of Casey Jones’ story along with its delicious Southern food offerings at the Old Country Store, is taking on a new venture called The Farm.
 The project is a “hands on” Southern food experience, providing locals and travelers alike with local produce via the Saturday morning farmers market that will potentially host 10-15 farmers, educational opportunities of how produce is grown, cultivated and harvested through a century-old barn and a cotton gin building.
 Two farm tenant houses, a log cabin, chicken coops, a green house, small grain bins, and a composting area are also in process.